 Page Reviewed / Updated - Feb.
 2016

-SeniorCare is a state pharmaceutical assistance program for elderly Wisconsin residents.
+SeniorCare is a state-run pharmaceutical assistance program for elderly Wisconsin residents.
 There are 4 levels to the program with varying benefits and eligibility requirements for each level.
-The program requires a small annual fee and provides assistance with the prescription costs by offering medications for very low co-payment amounts.
+To participant, seniors must pay a small annual fee.
+SeniorCare provides assistance with prescription drug costs by offering medications for very low co-payment amounts for seniors.
 Unlike most state pharmaceutical assistance programs, there is no requirement that program participants be enrolled in a Medicare Part D plan.

 To be eligible for this program, seniors must meet the following criteria:

 |Level||Individual Income Limit||Couple Income Limit|